 SPIO orthoses may be covered by your insurance under DME (durable medical equipment).
+A sensory assessment may be required to evaluate your child’s need.
 If a SPIO product is recommended by your therapist, our BPHT Authorization Specialist will assist with coordinating the documentation required by your insurance.
 We encourage you to contact your insurance company’s customer service department directly for information on your specific DME coverage.

 SPIO products may also be purchased out of pocket without prior authorization or insurance requirements.
 Cash pricing for SPIO products varies depending on type of garment, size and customization.